nre-learning/nrelabs-curriculum/lessons/lesson-25/stage1/guide.md

 * An event notification method that enables the applications to respond to selected system events

 There are two types of services JET provides:
 * Request-response - An application can issue a request and wait for the response from Junos OS.
-(RPC model, GRPC based)
+(RPC model, gRPC based)
 * Notification - An application can receive asynchronous notification of events happening on Junos OS. (publish-subscribe model.
 MQTT based)

-For more informations about the JET can be found [here](https://www.juniper.net/documentation/en_US/jet18.4/topics/concept/jet-architecture.html).
+For more informations about the JET can be found <a href="https://www.juniper.net/documentation/en_US/jet18.4/topics/concept/jet-architecture.html" target="_blank">here</a>.

-In this lab we are going to explore a off-box python JET applications.
+In this lab we are going to explore a off-box python JET application.

 #### Config the Junos device for JET
 First of all, to run an off-box JET application, we need to enable the request-response configuration on the Junos OS device.

-The gRPC can be run in clear-text mode _(insecure! that's why it is hidden and for lab test only !)_ or SSL encrypted mode for enhanced security.
+The gRPC can be run in clear-text mode _(insecure! that's why it is hidden and for lab test only!)_ or SSL encrypted mode for enhanced security.
 For simpilicity we'll go with clear-text in the lab.
-More information about gRPC over SSL can be found [here](https://www.juniper.net/documentation/en_US/jet18.4/topics/topic-map/jet-off-box-apps.html).
+More information about gRPC over SSL can be found <a href="https://www.juniper.net/documentation/en_US/jet18.4/topics/topic-map/jet-off-box-apps.html" target="_blank">here</a>.

-Apply below configuration to enable notification and GRPC request-response service on vQFX.
+Apply below configuration to enable notification and gRPC request-response service on vQFX.

 ```
 configure